DaveMielke/NBP/b2g/ui/doc/introduction.rst

 board will be exposed.
 Removing the cover is how to gain access to the
 following:

-* The Micro-SD card slot.
-  It's in the corner that's toward the back and toward the side where the earphone jack is.
-The open end of the slot is toward the side where the power switch is.
+* The Micro-SD card slot, which is in the corner that's toward the back and toward the side where the earphone jack is.
+The open end of the slot is toward the side where the Power switch is.
 To insert a card, gently press it in until you hear a click.
 To remove the card, gently press it until you hear a click, and then allow the slot's internal spring to push it out.

-* The SIM card slot.
-  It's in the corner that's toward the front and toward the side where the power switch is.
+* The SIM card slot, which is in the corner that's toward the front and toward the side where the Power switch is.
 To gain access to the actual slot, lift the end of its cover that's toward the back.
 As with most SIM card slot covers, its hinge is fragile so be gentle.

 Key Combinations
 ----------------

 A key combination may include any number of keys (including just one).
-There is only one restriction on which keys may be used to form a key combination, namely that only one cursor routing key may be used at a time.
-If more than one cursor routing key is pressed at the same time, the first one that was pressed is used.
+There's only one restriction regarding which keys may be used to form a key combination, namely that only one cursor routing key may be used at a time.
+If more than one cursor routing key is pressed at the same time, then the first one that was pressed is used.

 If any of the keys of a combination is released before the long press timeout (see `Long Press Mode`_) expires then the action bound to that combination is executed.
-If the timeout expires then the action is immediately executed even though none of the keys has been released.
+If the timeout expires then the action is immediately executed even though none of the keys has been released yet.

-The way to cancel a key (or keys) that has been accidentally pressed is to press enough additional keys such that an unbound key combination is being attempted.
+The way to cancel a key combination that's been accidentally started is to press enough additional keys such that an unbound key combination is being attempted.
 A key combination that's been formally defined for this purpose is all eight dots plus Space.